 Global temperatures are warming: sea levels are rising, crops are failing and freak storms are increasing in intensity.
 Governments worldwide are beginning to heed the warnings of scientists and take preventative action to prevent catastrophic, irreversible climate change.
 In 2009 the UK government signed the Copenhagen Accord, which commits the country to playing its fair role in limiting temperature increases to no more than 2°C above pre-industrial levels.

 But controlling temperatures means slashing emissions.
 In a bold step, the UK demonstrated its commitment to the climate change agenda by drafting the Climate Change Bill, which went through Parliament in 2008.

-This figure is now enshrined in the Climate Change Act, which became law in November 2008, makes the 2050 emissions reduction target of 80% a legal obligation for the government.
-The Secretary of State David Miliband acknowledged the "signal contribution" of the Tyndall Manchester research to setting of the target.
+This figure is now enshrined in the Climate Change Act, which became law in November 2008 and makes the 2050 emissions reduction target of 80% a legal obligation for the government.
+David Miliband, the Labour government's Environment Secretary from 2006-07, acknowledged the "signal contribution" of the Tyndall Manchester research to setting of the target.

 Tyndall Manchester research project 'Decarbonising the UK' developed energy scenarios in which it was possible to meet the UK government's target for reducing carbon emissions.
 Scenarios were created by integrating the perspectives of engineers and economists along with environmental and social scientists.
 This unique method was later used to develop potential emission scenarios for China.

 The proposed limits on CO2 emissions that would keep global temperatures within a defined range.

 The researchers explored the role of international shipping and air transport in targets because the Kyoto Protocol does not account for these international emissions - a loophole that has undermined the success of national reduction targets in fighting climate change.